phorton1/Arduino-fridgeController/docs/design.md

 - **CALIB_VOLTS_INV** - *float, default(1.0)* - a calibration factor
   used in reporting the VOLT_INV value (FAN_DIODE+ pin as proxy for the inverter input voltage).
-Can be set by measuring the actual temperatures during installation with a multi-meter.
+Can be set by measuring the actual voltages during installation with a multi-meter.
 - **CALIB_VOLTS_5V** - - *float, default(1.0)* - a calibration factor
   used in reporting the VOLT_5V value (buck convertor output).
-Set during [Electronics](electronics.md) Integration Testing by measuring with the output of the Buck Converter.
+Set during [Electronics](electronics.md) Integration Testing by measuring the output of the Buck Converter.

 Note that SETPOINT_HIGH must be above SETPOINT_LOW by